5 Motivational Books Like The Four Agreements

 At the beginning of the book, the author addresses that trauma comes from many different life experiences and situations.
 Often, when we think of trauma, people naturally revert to war trauma as one of the only sources of trauma.
 However, that’s not the case.

 Unfortunately, trauma is much more common than is probably comfortable for many people to admit.
-In this book, he distinguishes between two primary forms of trauma, and most of his book talks about these two types.
+He distinguishes between two primary forms of trauma in this book, and most of his book discusses these two types.
 The first is a sudden onset trauma.

 These are situations where a person lives and leads a fairly regular life.
 Still, at some point, they are exposed to either an isolated incident or a brief series of isolated incidents of traumatic experiences.
 He separates this from developmental trauma, which is people who have lived a life span of traumatic experiences, often starting in childhood.

-He distinguishes between these two types because the way the brain changes and the way the body reacts to, and the way these different traumas are treated vary significantly.
-This book teaches how to become a better clinician in the future and treat people similar to The Four Agreements.
+He distinguishes between these two types because how the brain changes, how the body reacts to them, and how these different traumas are treated vary significantly.
+This book teaches how to become a better clinician in the future and treat people similarly to The Four Agreements.

 Author: Bessel A. van der Kolk